tderrien/FEELnc/README.md

 To calculate the CPS cutoff separating coding (mRNAs) versus long non-coding RNAs (lncRNAs), FEELnc_codpot uses a R script that will make a 10 fold cross-validation on the input training files and finally,  extracts the CPS that maximizes sensitivity (Sn) and Specificity (Sp) (thanks to the ROCR library)

-* Output:

-Let's say your input file is called **INPUT**, this second module will create 4 output files
+If your input file is called **INPUT**, this second module will create 4 output files:

- - INPUT.cpat: gathering all CPAT metric together with the CPS for all input tx
+ 	- INPUT.cpat		: gathering all CPAT metric together with the CPS for all input tx

- - INPUT.Cutoff.png: a .png image of the Two Graphic ROC curves to determine the optimal cutoff value.
+	 - INPUT.Cutoff.png  : the .png image of the Two Graphic ROC curves to determine the optimal cutoff value.
      - INPUT.lncRNA.gtf  : a .GTF file of the transcripts below the CPS (Your final set of lncRNAs)
      - INPUT.mRNA.gtf    : a .GTF file of the transcripts above the CPS (a a priori new set of mRNAs)

 ### - FEELnc_classifier.pl

-The last step of the pipeline consists in classifying new lncRNAs w.r.t to the annotation of mRNAs in order to annotate :
+The last step of the pipeline consists in classifying new lncRNAs w.r.t to the annotation of mRNAs in order to annotate.

-	* Intergenic lncRNAs i.e lincRNAs
+Classifing lncRNAs with mRNA could help to predict functions for lncRNAs

+The classes are defined as in Derrien et al, Genome Research.
+2012, i.e:

+- **Intergenic lncRNAs** (i.e lincRNAs)
-		- divergent : when the lincRNA is transcribed in an opposite direction (head to head) w.r.t to the closest mRNA
+ - *divergent*  : when the lincRNA is transcribed in an opposite direction (head to head) w.r.t to the closest mRNA
-		- convergent: when the lincRNA is transcribed in a convergent direction w.r.t to the closest mRNA
+ - *convergent*: when the lincRNA is transcribed in a convergent direction w.r.t to the closest mRNAs.
-		- same_strand: when the lincRNA is transcribed in a same starnd w.r.t to the closest mRNA
+ - *same_strand*: when the lincRNA is transcribed in a same starnd w.r.t to the closest mRNA

-	* Genic lncRNAs:  lncRNAs overlapping mRNAs either
+- **Genic lncRNAs** (lncRNAs overlapping mRNAs)
-		- Exonic:
+ - *Exonic* :
-			antisense : at least one lncRNA exon overlaps in antisense an mRNA exon sense : there should not be since there are filtered in the first step
+    - antisense : at least one lncRNA exon overlaps in antisense an mRNA exon
+    - sense : there should not be since there are filtered in the first step
-		- Intronic:
+ - *Intronic* :
-			antisense : lncRNA exon overlaps in antisense mRNA introns (but none exons) sense : lncRNA exon overlaps in sense mRNA introns (but none exons)
+    - antisense : lncRNA exon overlaps in antisense mRNA introns (but none exons)
+    - sense : lncRNA exon overlaps in sense mRNA introns (but none exons)
-		- Containing:
+ - *Nested*:
-			antisense : lncRNA intron overlaps antisense mRNA exons sense : lncRNA intron overlaps sense mRNA exons
+    - antisense : lncRNA intron overlaps antisense mRNA
+    - sense : lncRNA intron overlaps sense mRNA exons

     # Usage:
     FEELnc_classifier.pl -i lncRNA.gtf -a mRNA.gtf > lncRNA_classes.txt